How to Deep Clean a Mattress

 Vacuuming your mattress is a crucial step in deep cleaning it.
 It helps to remove dust, dead skin cells, and other debris that has accumulated on the surface of your mattress.
 To do this, you’ll need a vacuum cleaner with an upholstery attachment.

-Start by removing all sheets, pillows, and other bedding from your mattress.
+To clean your mattress, start by removing all sheets, pillows, and other bedding.
 This will make it easier to clean and ensure that you don’t miss any spots.
 Attach the upholstery tool to your vacuum cleaner and turn it on.
 Begin at the top of the mattress and work your way down, using the tool to vacuum along the seams, edges, and crevices.
-Be sure to apply firm pressure to the tool to ensure that you’re getting a good suction.
+Make sure to apply firm pressure to the tool to ensure that you’re getting a good suction.

 Once you’re finished vacuuming, take a damp cloth and wipe down the edges and sides of the mattress to remove any remaining debris.
 You can also use a fabric freshener or essential oils to give your mattress a fresh, clean scent.
 Vacuuming your mattress should be done at least once every three months to keep it clean and hygienic.